 When you and your spouse cannot come to an agreement before entering into the divorce process, you would need to file for a contested divorce.
 In this case, one spouse would need to serve the other with an official Complaint.
 Once served officially, the spouse normally obtains an Oxford divorce lawyer and files a response.
 After this, hearings are set and a judge assigned to your case will ultimately decide your disagreements if the two of you cannot come to an agreement on your own.

 Should you be in need of filing a contested divorce, our experienced Calhoun County divorce attorney can help.
 Please note that the attorney fees for this type of divorce are significantly higher than an uncontested divorce.
 Like most divorce lawyers, we require a retainer fee for these services and our attorney will bill hourly from.
 How much you pay depends on the amount of work performed.
 If it takes longer to solve your marital issues in the divorce, the attorney fees could get expensive.

-To give a ballpark figure, our contested divorce retainers are usually between $1500 to $4000 or more.
-The exact amount is dependent upon how complex the issues involved are and how contested they will probably get.
+The exact amount of the retainer required up front is dependent upon how complex the issues involved are and how contested they will probably get.
 An example of an aspect that could prolong the process is if there are children in the marriage or important assets.
 These items can make the retainer fee higher since they make the case more involved, but there are other factors to be considered as well in trying to predict the number of hours the attorney will have to work at the beginning of your case.